lnguyent01/Hitch/README.md

 4. The map is inconsistent

 # How to test even with bugs
 We are fully aware that these bugs impede testing.
 Please go to https://hitch-7466c.firebaseio.com/, to the database section.
-Invitations to join this Firebase project have been sent to chandanaupadhyaya@ucsb.edu and jcai00@ucsb.edu
+Invitations to join this Firebase project have been sent to chandanaupadhyaya@ucsb.edu and jcai00@ucsb.edu.

+1. To get around Bug 3, find the relevant account's uid, in the "Authentication" section on the left sidebar.
+Copy it, then paste it into the "accepted_passengers" field on any post.
+Now, you should be able to successfully test UC4 and UC5.

 # Steps to test Use Case UC1: User makes a new account
 1. Open the app